oluwafisayomi-balogun/ExchangeRateTelegramBot/README.md

 When a user taps an inline keyboard button, Telegram sends a **CallbackQuery** (not a Message) to the bot.
 The `callback_data` field contains whatever string you set when building the button — in this bot, that's `"rates:EUR"` etc.
-The handler splits that string to get the currency code, then fetches and displays new rates by editing the original message in place.
+The handler splits that string to get the currency code, then sends a fresh message with the new rates (and removes the keyboard from the old one).

 ---